 Wroclaw’s city centre is small and compact.
 Likewise is the Old Town.
 Most noteworthy is the Market Square, or Rynek.
 Surrounded by beautiful and colourful buildings, it is one of the largest market squares in Europe.
 Rynek was heavily damaged during World War II, but almost all of the square’s buildings were intact and got carefully restored in the years after.

 First of all, do visit the Old Town Hall.
-The facade of this masterpiece is a mix of Early Gothic and Renaissance styles.
+The facade of this masterpiece is a mix of Early Gothic and Renaissance styles and is one of the famous landmarks in Poland.
 Topped with a 66m high tower it’s an impressive sight.
 You can visit inside for a small fee.
 There are some exhibitions in the Gothic rooms and halls.

 In the northwest corner of the square you’ll find two cute, small houses named Jas I Małgosia – Hansel and Gretel.
 In the backyard, next to the church there is a nice, although crowded bar.